 Lori Tullos Barta Educator of the Year Award

-The 2017 Lori Tullos Barta Educator of the Year Award will be presented to a deserving person or team to celebrate World Down Syndrome Day on March 21st instead of at the Buddy Walk.
-This is a chance to recognize the person or team that has had an undeniable impact on your child and provided support to you.
-Please provide details that illustrate why your nominee goes beyond expectations.
-What really makes the person/team stand out above the crowd?
-This enables the committee to select a truly deserving person.
-Any educator, whether they are a teacher, paraeducator, therapist, or principal can be nominated.
+The Lori Tullos Barta Educator of the Year Award is presented to a deserving person or team to celebrate World Down Syndrome Day on March 21.
+With this award, DSACT offers members the opportunity to recognize the person or team that has had an undeniable impact on your child and provided support to you.
+Nominees are those educators who go beyond expectations and stand out above the crowd.
+After reading through all the nominations, DSACT's committee selects a truly deserving person.
+All educators, including teachers, paraeducators, therapists, and principals can be nominated.
 You can also nominate teams if you prefer.

 2017 Lori tullos barta educator of year

 DSACT is proud to honor Ms. Pooja Mulgaonker as the recipient of the 2017 Lori Tullos Barta Educator of the Year.
 Ms. Mulgaonker is helping transform the lives of students with and without Down syndrome as a teacher in a PPCD/Pre-K full inclusion class.
 Ms. Mulgaonker has demonstrated a profound understanding of young child growth and development, setting developmentally appropriate expectations for all of her students.
 She provides individualized supports to help her students achieve their goals, and has demonstrated that with love and encouragement the child can exceed what even the parents believe possible.

 Over the past 15 years, Ms. Mulgaonker's has helped build a successful partnership with Circle C Child Development Center and Austin Independent School District to support a pre-k inclusion program.
 The love and respect Ms. Mulgaonker shares with her students have enabled her to establish positive and collaborative relationships with student's families.
 She is open to suggestions from the parents and empowers families by collaborating and educating them about useful resources.